Course Name: The Oaks Golf Club

 Value: 9/10, The Oaks offers pretty incredible value, at only $35 for a cart and eighteen.
 It gets a bit pricier on weekends and holidays but if anything this course is underpriced.

 Tee Par Yardage Rating Slope

-General Comments: The clubhouse was beautiful and had a real country club feel to it.
-A large practice green and chipping green also were top-notch.
-While range balls were not provided, the range was vast and had both mat and grass options.
-Also, the pace of play was fantastic, as we played in 3.5 hours.
+General Comments: The Oaks’ clubhouse is beautiful and has a real country club feel to it with a busy patio out back.
+The practice facilities are also commendable with a large practice green and grass range.
+Pace of play was fantastic, as we played in 3.5 hours.

 Verdict: The Oaks is one of the better public courses in Mississippi and offers conditioning and prices that can’t be beat.
 Anybody visiting the Biloxi-Gulport-Slidell area should keep an eye out for this course.